-The dumbbell comes in all shapes and sizes; from the gym bunny’s favourite 1kg rubber-coated number to a behemoth of a 110kg+ iron-cast circus dumbbell.
-The core of the event is always the same – lift the dumbbell from the floor to overhead.
-The exact rules vary from competition to competition, but they usually allow a two-handed “clean” to shoulder height but require the overhead press to be one-handed.
+The dumbbell that is used within these strongman events comes in all shapes and sizes, varying from the gym bunny’s favourite 1kg rubber-coated dumbbell, to a monstrous 110kg+ iron-cast circus dumbbell.
+The core of the event is always the same, lift the dumbbell from the floor to an overhead position with a fully stretched arm.
+The exact rules vary from competition to competition, but they usually allow a two-handed “clean” to the strongman’s shoulder height but then require the overhead press to be one-handed.

 In strongman competitions the dumbbell can be used as a max-weight event, with competitors taking it in turns to lift ever-increasing weight loads.
 Alternatively, it can be a timed event, either for maximum repetitions or as part of a medley event.
 While you may be familiar with a dumbbell from your local gym, strongman dumbbells are on another level.
 In particular, circus dumbbells or inch dumbbells (named after Thomas Inch) have a very thick handle as we explained earlier.
 This makes the lift a lot more difficult, as it is much harder to grip.
 It has been described before as like trying to hold a can of coke that weights the equivalent of a 100 bags of sugar!